Current page

 Next Steps

-Dr. Narain emphasizespersonalized evaluation, including repeat PSA testing, imaging (like MRI), and biopsy if necessary, before recommending treatment.
+In my practice, I emphasise personalised evaluation - repeat PSA testing, imaging (typically MRI), and biopsy if necessary - before recommending any treatment.

 Active Surveillance